 We decided after all the hard work of prepping for Christmas, enjoying Christmas and enduring the Christmas recovery period laying languid in shallow lukewarm water of a plastic backyard swimming pool, in a vain attempt to cool from thirty-eight degree temperatures, that it’s time to fish.

 Katheryn NT is amid the finest Barramundi fishing rivers in Australia, almost without exception.
 In the run off, the time after the “Wet”, is prime Barramundi time.
 The “Wet” is technically now.
 We decided to get a fish in a little early, with the Wet hardly started and the rivers on the rise, what better time to go fishing in a Croc infested rivers, what possibly could go wrong I heard you say.

-The fishing party consisted of Harley (daughter), Mrs Harley (her partner) my missus and myself.
-Enthusiastically we packed the Hilux dual cab with Mrs Harley’s flash new rod and reel, our own rods and tackle and the essential beers required to fish in this kind of heat.
+The fishing party comprised Harley (daughter), Mrs Harley (her partner) my missus and myself.
+Enthusiastically, we packed the Hilux dual cab with Mrs Harley’s flash new rod and reel, our own rods and tackle and the essential beers required to fish in this kind of heat.
 Destination is “Galloping Jacks” a well-known Katheryn picnic and fishing spot.

 “Watch out for the Crocs”, a timely warning from darling daughter as I headed the opposite direction to the girls who were eyeing a fishing spot close to the Esky and the Ute.

 I walked up the river rod in hand, studying the banks, no sign of Crocs, good.
 Fast flowing, the river is muddy with lots of eddies.
 These are great places for Barramundi, and Crocs, so I believe.
 Just for a second, I thought I saw a couple of Crocs sun baking on the river side.
 I stopped.
 Oh silly me, it’s logs and continued on.
 I got closer and I couldn’t make out the logs any more.
 Ha ha must be seeing things.